LapisBlue/Docs/docs/lapis/code-style.md

     - You can run `./gradlew licenseFormat` to let Gradle do that automatically.

 - When in doubt, ignore all rules and write the most readable code you can.
 We’re on Git, we can always revert and discuss something if we don’t like it.

+- We have an IntelliJ formatting configuration file [in our repo](https://github.com/LapisBlue/Commons/blob/master/extra/formatter/intellij/LapisCommons.xml).
+You can use it to reformat your code before contributing.